PhilipDaniels/rmule/README.md

 - [tracing](https://crates.io/crates/tracing), a.k.a. "tokio-tracing", is used for instrumentation.
 - [anyhow](https://crates.io/crates/anyhow) is used for error handling (really error type *conversion*) throughout.
 - [pico-args](https://crates.io/crates/pico-args) is used to parse the command line arguments.
 They're simple, and there is no need for something as heavyweight as [clap](https://crates.io/crates/clap).
+- [egui](https://crates.io/crates/egui) and [eframe](https://crates.io/crates/eframe) are used for the UI.
+-

 rMule avoids bringing in crates where possible.
 For example, I don't use [diesel](https://crates.io/crates/diesel) for SQL access, and rMule has its own database migration system in less than 100 lines of code.

 https://crates.io/crates/tokio-console